Warner Music Group acquires Uproxx

 The Uproxx site focuses on entertainment and pop culture news, and was founded back in 2008.
 It was bought by Woven Digital in 2014, which eventually rebranded as Uproxx.
 Like many digital media companies, it includes both a publishing arm and a studio that works with marketers to create videos and other branded content.

 Today, Warner Music Group announced that it’s buying the company and its portfolio of websites (minus BroBible, which will continue to operate independently).
-The company says Uproxx will still to be run by CEO and Chief Creative Benjamin Blank, along with co-founder and Publisher Jarret Myer, and that the individual sites will still have editorial independence.
+The company says Uproxx will still to be run by CEO and chief creative officer Benjamin Blank, along with co-founder and publisher Jarret Myer, and that the individual sites will still have editorial independence.

 Back in the 1990s, Myer (pictured above) was one of the founders of hip hop label Rawkus Records, where he worked with Max Lousada — who would eventually become Warner’s CEO of Global Recorded Music.